PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. note::

-    We highly recommend using template from Tag Manager to achieve tracking domains and subdomains.
+    We highly recommend using template from Tag Manager to set up tracking for Analytics module (including customizations).

 Tracking single domain